No products in the cart.

+The history of saffron and its use by humans is more than 3500 years old and has historically been among the most expensive materials in the world.
 Greeks claim that saffron came from their land first, tell that to any Iranian and you will get a laughter!
 A stronger hypothesis says that cultivation of saffron first took place in Iran.
+In ancient Iran, in the 10th century BC, saffron was cultivated in the cities of Darband (Russia) and Isfahan.
+The strings of Persian saffron are mixed with royal carpets and shrouds of the dead.
+In ancient Iran, worshipers used saffron as an offering to God, and as a bright yellow color, perfume, and medicine.
 The arguments on origins of the precious spice are endless, so let’s take a look at the fact that currently, Iranians are the biggest producers of saffron in the world (85% of the world’s saffron grown in a year, roughly about 390 tons!)
 The number is huge, considering that every 500 saffron stigmas weighs only one gram.

 Every year, the saffron harvest season begins in early November.
 While most other vegetation are gone, the bright purple flowers cover the fields and create an outstanding landscape in dry regions in Iran.
 Major saffron producers of Iran are located in the east side of the country.
 If you would like to see the biggest market, head to Mashhad, which is also known for its religious importance.
 But if you are more curious about where saffron comes from, remember the cities of Gonabad, Torbat Heydariyeh, Taybad, Khaf, and Qaen.
 All of these cities are located in Khorasan region and their harvest season begin around November 1st, lasts about two, at most three weeks.